 Most of us are well aware of the billions of neurons that make up the fatty, three-pound organ in our skull.
 But did you know that your gut also contains a dense network of neurons?
 This network, called the enteric nervous system, governs the physiological function of the gastrointestinal tract.
 In fact, this network is so robust that it is commonly referred to as the “second brain.”

-The enteric nervous system is connected to the central nervous system (the brain and spinal cord) via the gut-brain axis.
-This is not a physical axis, but rather a term to collectively describe the interrelationship of the intestines and the brain.
 There are two ways in which they are connected.
 The first is the circulatory system.
 We have known for many years that hundreds of different hormonal, neuronal, and inflammation-related signals are constantly relayed between the gut and the brain via the bloodstream (3).
 Only recently, with the discovery of lymphatic vessels in the brain (4), have we come to understand that these gut-derived signals can likely enter the brain directly from the lymph as well.

 The enteric nervous system is also connected directly to the brainstem via the vagus nerve.
 The vagus nerve acts as a superhighway for communication between the gut and the brain and is the longest nerve cell in the autonomic (unconsciously controlled) nervous system.
 Studies on the vagus nerve found that vagal blockade can lead to marked weight loss (5), while vagal stimulation triggers excessive eating in rats (6).
 In the next few sections, I’ll discuss the many other ways that microbes can influence eating behavior.